PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Dive Deep
-Q: Describe a problem you solved by digging into the data.
+Q: Describe a problem you solved by digging into the data.<br>

-Answer:
+Answer:<br>

 **Situation:**
 Our internal log analysis tool was generating many false positives when matching known issues from logs, which led to wasted debugging effort and delayed root cause identification.